huyvu38/Connection-Space/README.md

 3. User wants to exit the app

-Hit the Run button and write 3 to the program.
+Write 3 to the program.
 The program will stop.

-For any time that the user enters any wrong input or wrong command, the program will ask them until the user do the valid input or right command.

 ### Profile.java <br/>
 Creates a new profile object with username, password, age, gender, nationality, job and hobby.
 Includes get/set methods to modify or return given attributes.